foobnix/LibreraReader/docs/wiki/faq/tts-replacements/index.md

 ---
 layout: main
+version: 2
 ---
 [<](/wiki/faq)

 # TTS Replacements

-> Replacements are used to change the pronunciation of some words, to delete unwanted text, to set stress mark
+> Replacements are used to change the pronunciation of some words, to delete unwanted text, to set correct stress mark

 * Enable TTS Replacements
 * Show the replacements resulted text